10 Best Serving Trays

 For hosts who entertain regularly and want an elevated presentation, a porcelain or ceramic set provides oven-to-table convenience and a timeless look.
 Choose a three-piece graduated set if you serve multiple courses, since the different lengths let you scale the platter to the dish rather than crowding a small appetizer onto an oversized tray.

 When the goal is easy cleanup after large parties, reusable plastic sets in the four-to-six piece range are the most practical.
-They stack for storage, survive bumps and drops, and free up your fine serving ware for more formal occasions.
+They stack for storage, survive bumps and drops, and free up your finer serving ware for more formal occasions.

 Finally, if table space is limited or you love dessert displays, a tiered stand creates visual impact while keeping the footprint small.
-Just pair it with a sturdy base and avoid overloading the upper tiers.
+Pair it with a sturdy base and avoid overloading the upper tiers.
 By matching the tray material and format to your typical menu and hosting frequency, you will end up with a serving solution that earns its keep year after year.